If you have endometriosis that causes you moderate or severe pain, your doctor may suggest treatment with Orilissa.

 Talk with your doctor if you have stopped periods, and this bothers you, while you’re taking Orilissa.
 They can discuss your treatment plan with you and suggest the best way to treat your condition.

 Keep in mind that changes in periods caused by Orilissa may make it hard to tell if you’re pregnant.
 So, if your periods stop while taking Orilissa, watch for other signs of pregnancy, such as nausea and breast tenderness.
-This drug isn’t safe to take while pregnant.
-(For more information, see the “Pregnancy and breastfeeding” section under “What should be considered before taking Orilissa?” below).
+This drug is not safe to take while pregnant.
+(For more information, see the “Can I take Orilissa while I’m pregnant or breastfeeding?” section below).

 Although it’s not common, you may experience weight gain while taking Orilissa.
-This was reported by people taking the drug in studies, but it was rare.
+This was reported by people taking the drug in studies, but it wasn’t common.

 What might help